 The Spiro applet also supports a third mode of operation, called quasi-inside.
 This mode does not receive an explanatory diagram, because it doesn't really correspond to any physical system.
 In fact, the quasi-nside mode was a programming bug that happened to make cool-looking pictures, so it was honored with the status of a special mode.

-This applet and accompanying back-end web system were written by Neal Ziring, last modified 6/5/00.
+This applet and accompanying back-end web system were written by Neal Ziring, this document last modified 2/2/09.